copyright©2025

 “You remember the day he threw me across Barracks?”
 Jack’s gaze pierced me.
 “He knew exactly what he was doing.
 I woke up unable to move.
 Tom had to call an ambulance.
 They had to fix my neck to my skull.
 He broke it with precision.”

-“This… isn’t right,” I said, voice trembling yet firm, steel threading through fear.
+“This… isn’t right,” I said, voice steady but charged, disbelief sharpening my words.
 “Something has to be done.”

-Jack’s eyes glimmered, savoring my resolve.
+Jack’s eyes glimmered, savoring my reaction.
 In that moment, a fire ignited within me—fierce, unrelenting.
-Determination to unearth the truth, confront danger, reclaim my life.
+Determination to uncover the truth, confront the wrongdoing, and demand justice surged through every fiber of me.

 Žádné komentáře: